4GeeksAcademy/python-pandas-tutorial/.learn/exercises/05.3-file-head/README.md

-# `05.3` File Head
+# `05.3` Function Head

 As you can see from the previous step, Pandas makes an effort to display the Dataset in the cleanest way possible, easy to read and understand.

-But Pandas also offers other methods to simplify data visualization, let's start with the `file.head()` function.
+But Pandas also offers other methods to simplify data visualization, let's start with the `head()` function.

 ## 📝 Instructions: